 HIV makes it harder for the body to fight infection.
 HIV causes acquired immune deficiency syndrome (AIDS), which is a serious illness that can lead to death.

 There is no known vaccine for HIV.

 You help an injured person without using a protective barrier between you and the infected person's blood or body fluids.

 An object or surface with infected blood or body fluids on it touches your broken skin.

-You are pricked or scratched by a sharp object (such as broken glass) that has infected blood or body fluids on it.
+You are pricked or scratched by a sharp object (such as broken glass, or a needle) that has infected blood or body fluids on it.